eth-cscs/abcpy-models/TransportDynamics/PedestrianWalkingCorner/ReadMe.md

 # Pedestrain walking through a corner
-The floor-field model is of Pedestrain walking throug a corner Li et. al. (2015).
+This floor-field model is for simulating Pedestrains' walking throug a corner (Li et. al. (2015)).

 ## Reference
 1. Li, Shengnan, et al. "Block-based floor field model for pedestrian’s walking through corner."
 Physica A: Statistical Mechanics and its Applications 432 (2015): 337-353.